FREQUENTLY ASKED QUESTIONS

 I believe there is NO one size fits all method to teaching a baby to sleep.
 This is one reason that my packages run for the two (2) week duration.
 I have many different techniques and adapt the approach depending on the parenting style and the response of the baby/child.

 How long does it take to teach a baby/child to sleep well?

 Generally speaking, a healthy baby/child (with NO underlying health issues, eg. reflux/milk or food intolerances) can learn to sleep well anywhere between 5-21 days.

-If your baby/child is not sleeping as well as we would like you have two choices, you can continue on with the techniques on your own and check in with my from time to time OR you can purchase and extra week of support.
+If your baby/child is not sleeping as well as we would like you have two choices: you can continue on with the techniques on your own and check in with me from time to time, OR you can purchase an extra week of support.

 Does teaching my baby to sleep and having her in a routine mean I have to stay home all the time?

 Settling your baby into a lovely routine allows your baby to learn and predict what is coming next in their day.
 This allows them to feel safe and secure.
 It does not mean that you will be confined to your home for every sleep but generally speaking babies do sleep better in the comfort of their own bed.

 A routine will be tailored to your baby/child's needs and will be developed to work with your current commitments (social and family).